mikosik/smooth-build/doc/tutorial.md

 #### Generic types

 Smooth allows declaring function with generic parameters.
-To define generic parameter simply use a name starting with lowercase.
+To define generic parameter simply use single upper case letter as its name.
 Below declaration of `identity` function that returns its only parameter.

 ```
-a identity(a value) = value;
+A identity(A value) = value;
 ```

 #### Type inference